raspberrypilearning/push-button-stop-motion/worksheet.md

 ## Take a selfie

 If you want to take a photograph of yourself with the camera board, you are going to have to add in a delay to enable you to get into position.
 You can do this by modifying your program.

 1. Add a line to your code to tell the program to sleep briefly before capturing an image, as below:

     ```python
     import picamera
     from time import sleep
-    import RPi.GPIO as GPIO
+    from RPi import GPIO

+    button = 17

     GPIO.setmode(GPIO.BCM)
-    GPIO.setup(17, GPIO.IN, GPIO.PUD_UP)
+    GPIO.setup(button, GPIO.IN, GPIO.PUD_UP)

     with picamera.PiCamera() as camera:
         camera.start_preview()
-        GPIO.wait_for_edge(17, GPIO.FALLING)
+        GPIO.wait_for_edge(button, GPIO.FALLING)
-        sleep(5)
+        sleep(3)
         camera.capture('/home/pi/image4.jpg')
         camera.stop_preview()
     ```